desihub/imaginglss/docs/install.rst

 ImagingLSS is light on dependency.

  - numpy 1.8+.
-   Do not use 1.7.x for this bug: https://github.com/numpy/numpy/issues/3469
+   Do not use 1.7.x due to this bug: https://github.com/numpy/numpy/issues/3469

    To check the version of numpy, use